anuragkanwar/learning/docs/react/tanstack-query/oneshot.md

+# React-Query

-# its an async state manager that is acutely aware of the needs of server state
+**its an async state manager that is acutely aware of the needs of server state**

 ## Query Fundamentals